Innovation Series

 Ritesh Singh, Software Engineer

 Neural networks are exciting new trends in technology because they provide practical forms of machine intelligence that can solve many use cases within different technology domains — from data search optimization to data storage optimization.
 However, when we start to dive deeper to understand the concepts of neural networks, many developers find themselves overwhelmed by the associated mathematical models and formulas.
-To solve this problem, I will introduce you to a practical approach to easily understand neural networks through visualization using TensorFlow Playground.
+To solve this problem, I will introduce you to a practical approach to easily understand what a neural network is in machine learning through visualization using TensorFlow Playground.

 What is TensorFlow Playground?